dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “Pessimists are intelligent.
   Optimists are rich.” - @dmuthuk

-+ Sillion valley’s largest export is optimism towards to the future. - Daniel gross
++ Sillion valley’s largest export is optimism towards the future. - Daniel gross

 + Be bold and be right - Steve Ballmer